ccniuj/talks/web_tech_topic/20161124_functional_programming_used_in_redux/slides.md

 [1, 2, 3].map { |n| time_two.(add_one.(n)) }
 # => [4, 6, 8]
 ```
-Any more concise way to do this?
+Question: Any more concise way to do this?

 ---
 # Exercise